 - Black pepper, to taste

-- Toast nuts in skillet with brown sugar and salt.
-Let cool.
+- Toast nuts in a skillet with brown sugar and salt until coated and golden; cool on parchment.

-- Assemble salad with greens, sliced pears, arils, goat cheese, and candied nuts.
+- Toss greens with vinaigrette, then top with pears, pomegranate arils, goat cheese, and candied nuts.
 Serve immediately.